Position Opening for Library DirectorFebruary-3-2017

-The University of Tennessee at Martin invites applications for the position of Library Director, an administrative position with faculty rank and tenure consideration.
-The Library Director reports to the Vice Chancellor/Provost for Academic Affairs.
-The successful candidate will demonstrate strong leadership skills, exhibit a clear vision and commitment to librarianship, articulate and advocate the library’s strategic directions, provide sound fiscal management, and promote a collaborative environment both within the library, across campus, and throughout the community.
+The University of Tennessee at Martin invites applications for the position of director of the Paul Meek Library, an executive/administrative, tenure-track position with faculty status.
+The library director reports to the Vice Chancellor for Academic Affairs.
+The successful candidate will demonstrate strong leadership skills, exhibit a clear vision and commitment to librarianship, articulate and advocate the Library’s and University’s strategic directions, provide sound fiscal management, and promote a collaborative environment within the Library, across campus, and throughout the community.

-The University of Tennessee at Martin is a primary campus in the University of Tennessee System with a combined graduate and undergraduate enrollment of approximately 8,000 students.
-The emphasis is solidly on excellence in undergraduate instruction, distance-learning opportunities, and support and advancement in scholarly activities, research and public service.
+The University of Tennessee at Martin is a primary campus in the University of Tennessee System with a combined graduate and undergraduate enrollment of approximately 6,700 students, including students enrolled at our five satellite campus.
+The University’s emphasis is solidly on excellence in undergraduate instruction, distance-learning opportunities, support and advancement in scholarly activities, research, and public service.

-The Paul Meek Library is a 120,000 square foot facility which includes three computer labs, including one twenty-four hour lab.
-The library is home to the Alliene and Jimmie S. Corbitt Special Collections and the Steven E. Rogers Media Center.
-In addition, the building houses research office space for faculty, group-study areas, a bibliographic instruction room, two media classrooms, a multimedia production station and a learning resource center.
+The Library is a comfortable, well-maintained 120,000-square-foot facility overlooking the University’s arboretum.
+The library houses the Alliene and Jimmie S. Corbitt Special Collections, the J. Houston Gordon Museum, and the Steven E. Rogers Media Center.
+The Library also has two computer labs, a twenty-four hour computer lab, research office space for faculty, group-study areas, a library/information literacy instruction room, two media classrooms, a multimedia production studio, and a learning resource center.

 Primary Functions and Responsibilities:

 • Advocates the Library as the center of academic life on the campus and as a resource to the campus community, region, and state.

 • Determines Library outcomes that support the University’s strategic plan, core academic curriculum, outreach for equitable access to resources, and the promotion of information literacy and librarianship within the campus community, region, and state.